External Advisory Board Members

 Sue Rohrbach is currently the Chair of the Cape Women’s Coalition, a Cape Cod organization that works to encourage women to become active in local government and civic life through educational events, an annual International Women’s Day Breakfast, and collaboration with other local women’s organizations.
 Retired now, she spent 14 years of her career as District Director for former State Senators Rob O’Leary and Dan Wolf.
 Earlier, she coordinated successful lengthy campaigns for The Cape Cod Land Bank and the preservation of 15,000 acres at Joint Base Cape Cod for water protections and compatible military training.
 She has been extensively involved in local government, serving on the Barnstable Town Council, Planning Board, Community Preservation Committee, and others.
 She now serves on several local non-profit boards.
 Sue received a Graduate Certificate from the Center in 1995.

-During her tenure as Executive Director of the Massachusetts Caucus of Women Legislators, she worked on the unanimous passage of the most comprehensive equal pay legislation in the country along with other successful efforts to make the Commonwealth a more equitable place for women.
+Lauren Scribi is Vice President of Public Affairs, Benchmark Strategies.
+She previously served as Director of Government Partnerships at Bird and prior to that was the Director of Programs and Government Relations at the Edward M. Kennedy Institute for the United States Senate where she worked with elected leaders and produced public programs for adult audiences.
+As a former Executive Director of the Massachusetts Caucus of Women Legislators, Lauren worked on the unanimous passage of the most comprehensive equal pay legislation in the country along with other successful efforts to make the Commonwealth a more equitable place for women.
 She has been appointed to numerous boards and commissions, served as Legislative Aide to former State Representative Rhonda Nyman (D-Hanover) and was selected to travel to Ukraine, Israel and Jordan with the US Department of State.
+After spending seven years working for the Massachusetts Legislature, Lauren believes in the ideals of government, democracy and civic engagement.
 Lauren holds a BA in history and political science from the University of Vermont and an MA in magazine journalism from Kingston University London.

-Dr. Ingrid Tucker is a dedicated and passionate educator who has experience in leading independent schools in urban and suburban communities for 25 years.
-Dr. Tucker is the Head of Cambridge Montessori School (CMS) where she has made a significant impact in the strategic vision, student experience, investment in faculty and family engagement.
-Prior to joining CMS , Dr. Tucker was the President of Mother Caroline Academy & Education Center in Dorchester, a tuition-free middle school serving girls from economically disadvantaged communities in the City of Boston.
+Dr. Ingrid Tucker is the Executive Director of the Codman Square Neighborhood Development Associatio.
+She is a lifelong dedicated and passionate educator who has more than 25 years of experience in leading independent schools in urban and suburban communities.
+Dr. Tucker was formerly the Head of Cambridge Montessori School (CMS) where she made a significant impact in the strategic vision, student experience, investment in faculty and family engagement.
+Prior to joining CMS, Dr. Tucker was the President of Mother Caroline Academy & Education Center in Dorchester, a tuition-free middle school serving girls from economically disadvantaged communities in the City of Boston.
 Dr. Tucker is also the President of the Boston Alumnae Chapter of Delta Sigma Theta, a public service Sorority.
 She is passionate about volunteering her time in schools and communities in need.
-Dr. Tucker is also an ordained pastor who co-founded Awaken Christian Church with her husband of Phillip.
+Dr. Tucker is an ordained pastor who co-founded Awaken Christian Church with her husband of Phillip.
 She and Phillip have four adult children; three daughters and one son.
 They reside in Milton, MA.

 Laurie Taymor-Berry, Legislative AdvocaSprinte, Criminal Justice Policy Coalition

 Laurie Taymor-Berry began social and economic justice work as an organizer for the Mississippi Freedom Democratic Party in 1971.
 She worked as a Protective Social Worker and Program Development Specialist for the Massachusetts Department of Social Services for over a decade before serving as the Legislative Liaison for Survivors' Inc. a low-income women’s nonprofit for the next twenty years.
-Currently, Laurie serves on the External Advisory Board of the Center for Women in Politics and Public Policy at UMass, Boston and has been a longtime member of the Boston Branch of the Women’s International League for Peace and Freedom.
+Currently, Laurie serves on the External Advisory Board of the Center for Women in Politics and Public Policy at UMass, Boston and has been a longtime member of the Boston Branch of the Women’s International League for Peace and Freedom (WILPF).

 Susan Tracy, President, The Strategy Group

+As President of The Strategy Group, Susan works with clients on strategic planning, communications and community relations.
+Susan is widely respected for her ability to develop precise strategies that achieve a client's objectives by reaching out to targeted community members, media outlets and governmental officials with clear, concise and compelling messages.
+She is also an experienced manager who combines a keen eye for detail with her ability to successfully supervise and direct projects and teams of all sizes.
 Susan was elected to the Massachusetts House of Representatives in 1990, serving Allston-Brighton for four years.
 In her second term, she was appointed to the House Ways and Means Committee and named Vice Chair of the Committee on Natural Resources and Agriculture.
 In 1995, after working for 10 years in state and local government, Susan began her own consulting practice, Tracy & Company.
 The firm assisted political figures, non-profit organizations and private sector clients with strategic planning and community relations advice.
 Prior to serving in the Legislature, Susan worked for the City of Boston, where she served as Director of the City's Emergency Shelter Commission, coordinating Boston's services for the homeless.
 Susan also worked as a member of the City's state relations team and coordinated statewide efforts for the Mayor of Boston.
 Susan has managed a City of Boston Mayor's race and done extensive political work locally and nationally.
 In 1998, she ran for Congress from Massachusetts' 8th Congressional District.
 Susan won endorsements from a diverse group of constituencies and praise from a wide range of political observers.
+Susan serves on a number of Boards, including Pine Street Inn and Save the Harbor Save the Bay.
+She holds a Masters in Public Administration from Harvard's John F. Kennedy School of Government and a Bachelor's Degree in Political Science from Boston College.
+Susan resides in Newton, MA with her family.
+An alumna of CWPPP's Gender, Leadership & Public Policy graduate program, Susan also served CWPPP as one of its Distinguished Public Service Fellows.

 Former External Advisory Board Members